diazamaliana/RakBuku_Java-Netbeans/README.md

 # RakBuku Java Netbeans

-RakBuku is a library management software where admin can add/view/delete librarian, books and return books.
+RakBuku is a admin library management software where admin can add/view/delete librarian, books and return books.

 Purpose Of Project: Final Exam Project